Above Image: The Cloister

 Throughout it's history it was burned twice.
 Once in 1329 and again in 1581.
 Finally it was dissolved in 1537 and lands granted to Thomas the Earl of Ormond who neglected the Abbey and subsequently allowed it to fall into ruin.

-You enter the Abbey by way of a medieval bridge which crosses a now dried up tributary of the nearby Suir river.
+You enter the Abbey by way of a medieval bridge which crosses a sometimes dried up tributary of the nearby Suir river.
 You will need to cross a wooden stile in the fence to the right of the padlocked gate.
-Once in, you will see right through the nave and the vaulted archway to the Alter at the rear of the Church.
-The Church is almost 200 feet in length and there are two side Chapels in each Transept.
+Once in, you will see right through the nave and the vaulted archway to the altar at the rear of the church.
+The church is almost 200 feet in length and there are two side chapels in each transept.

 There are a set of stone steps which lead to a two tiered stone roof from which the views of the Galtee mountains are spectacular.
 This roof also overlooks the cloister below.